I have played CS:GO on a lower than 5 ping rate. Do you believe it?

 DEATHMATCH GAME MODE

-You will see the public IP of your game server after entering the above command.
+You will see the public IP of your game server after executing the above command.

 Join CS:GO Server